 When the pandemic hit, we were able to work with our trusted partner, Kilimanjaro Porters Assistance Project, to pivot our support in response, distributing health and money management information to 7,000 mountain crew and funding some subsistence farming training.
-While travel to the region is still mostly on pause, we are currently funding training in alternative income generation for over 1,000 porters, doing what we can to help them put food on the table while we can’t take our travellers there.
+Whilst tourism remained on pause, we funded alternative income generation training for over 1,000 porters, to help them put food on the table and get through an incredibly tough time.

 Mountain Lioness Scholarship